Time is running out for Hamilton

 Hamilton out of options

-Had they kept the one-two through the first lap, Mercedes might even have been able to hold off Verstappen for the win, despite his pace advantage - having two cars up front gives a team lots of strategic options, and the thin air at 2,200m in Mexico City makes following closely and overtaking particularly difficult.
+Had they kept the one-two through the first lap, Mercedes might even have been able to hold off Verstappen for the win, despite his pace advantage - having two cars up front gives a team lots of strategic options, and the thin air at 2,200 metres in Mexico City makes following closely and overtaking particularly difficult.

 That possibility was gone thanks to Bottas' positioning on the straight.
 Then, to make matters worse for Mercedes, Bottas got rammed into a spin by Daniel Ricciardo's McLaren between Turns One and Two and dropped to the back.